 Sustainability

 Strathaird Primary School is committed to providing students with the knowledge, skills, attitudes and values necessary to shape a sustainable future.
+We believe that children will want to protect nature if they are involved in nature; playing, exploring and learning through nature.
+Building a love for and knowledge about our planet helps us want to care for it.

 Resource Smart School